-Click Here to download the application form to submit your own common law damages claim for a lump sum.
+Click Here to download the application form to submit your own claim for a lump sum.

 If your WPI has been assessed as being over 10%, and you’re entitled to both income loss and pain and suffering, it’s especially important to get advice from a specialist CTP solicitor before you lodge your claim, otherwise you could miss out on a substantial sum that you should be entitled to.

-Common law damages claims are complex, but the lump sum amounts can be substantial.
-If you’ve had your common law damages claim rejected, don’t assume that’s the end of the matter – talk to a specialist CTP lawyer and find out what your options are.
+Lump sum claims are complex, but the lump sum amounts can be substantial.
+If you’ve had your clump sum claim rejected, don’t assume that’s the end of the matter – talk to a specialist CTP lawyer and find out what your options are.
 Better still, you can call our free advice line before you lodge your claim, and one of our specialist lawyers will assist you.
 It’s a free service.